ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps_en.md

 # Data and Products of the Global Deterministic Prediction System

-The Global Deterministic Prediction System (GDPS) performs physical calculations to produce deterministic forecasts of atmospheric elements from the present day to 10 days in the future.
-Elements of the atmosphere include temperature, precipitation, cloud cover, wind speed and direction, and humidity.
-This product contains the raw numerical results of these calculations.
-The geographical coverage is global.
-The horizontal spatial resolution of the data is 15 km.
-Data is available for 33 vertical levels.
-The forecasts are carried out twice a day.
+The Global Deterministic Prediction System (GDPS) is a coupled atmosphere (GEM), ocean and sea ice (NEMO-CICE) deterministic numerical weather prediction model.
+Forecasts are carried out twice a day for 10 days lead time.
+The geographical coverage is global on a native Yin-Yang grid at 15 km horizontal resolution.
+Data is available for 33 vertical levels and interpolated on a global latitude-longitude uniform grid with 0.2 degree horizontal resolution.
+Variables availability in number and time frequency is a function of forecast lead time.

 ## Access